-Botanical Name: Juglans regia L.
+Botanical Name: Juglans regia L., J. nigra

 The walnut tree’s history and use as a medicine, food and protector of the spirit dates back through Antiquity with almost all cultures.
-People have used its wood to build with, and its nuts, shell husk, leaves, bark and even the spirit of the tree itself to ward off evil, illness, and hunger.
+People have used its wood to build with, and its nuts, shell hull (husk), leaves, bark and even the spirit of the tree itself to ward off evil, illness, and hunger.

 Medicinal Uses: Improve MetS (metabolic syndrome that includes such symptoms as high blood pressure, inadequate HDL cholesterol, and obesity); type 2 diabetes, anti-cancer (is known to kill parasite associated with disease) eczema, herpes, sore throats, healing indolent ulcers, boils, hives, and sores.
 Husks boiled to treat head and body lice.
-A tea from the leaves is also antifungal.
+Hypothyroidism, gallbladder stones, digestive issues, diarrhea, constipation, scabies, athlete’s foot, ringworm, acne, A tea from the leaves is also antifungal.

-Pin Yin: Hu Tao Ren
+Pin Yin: Hu Tao Ren (J. regia)

 Also Known As: Barbarian Peach Pit